samlisher/midi-osc_pd/README.md

 To install:

-run the following in terminal :
+run the following in terminal sudo sh ./install